MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v6.md

   </compilation_testing>

 <final_instructions>
 Please proceed with your comprehensive presentation outline using the <presentation_outline> tags, then generate the complete LaTeX Beamer presentation.
 You must use an artifact for the final output.
 Ensure that all requirements from both the content instructions and technical guidelines are met, with particular attention to the GUESS method integration and tikz/pgfplots visualization requirements.
-The presentation should flow logically from introduction through interactive practice exercises, maintaining the educational and professional standards expected for physics instruction.
+The presentation should flow logically from introduction through interactive practice exercises, maintaining the educational and professional standards expected for computer science instruction.

 **IMPORTANT**: Follow all formatting guidelines especially for titles, colors, and fragile frames to ensure successful compilation.
 </final_instructions>

 I've pasted some example .cpp files that I will demo during the presnetation.
-I want you to convert the attatched presentation into our tex version keeping as much as the original as possible. here are the .cpp files contents:
+I want you to convert the attatched presentation into our tex version keeping as much as the original as possible while explicitly referencing the .cpp files provided.
+Please ensure that there is a note of whether the .cpp file is a demo or should be hidden as an answer key.
+Please make sure the learning objectives are consolidated. here are the .cpp files contents: